 Elements of a Good Hiking Backpack?

-Trekking pole/ice picking loops: These are great little additions to any bag that can really optimize your comfort and free your hands if you use poles or ice axes on hikes.
+These are great little additions to any bag that can optimize your comfort and free your hands if you use poles or ice axes on hikes.
 Of course, this all depends on your intended use we live in the Rockies and this feature is more or less necessary, but for many, an ice ax loops is something to catch and snag.

 The Best Hiking Backpack Brands